Former pitching coach Regan sues Mets for age discrimination - WHIZ News

 “BVW specifically informed Mr. Regan that he wasn’t being retained because of his age,” the suit said, referring to Van Wagenen by his initials.

-The Mets declined comment and Van Wagenen, who was fired when Steve Cohen bought the team in November 2020, did not respond to a text message seeking comment.
+The Mets declined comment and Van Wagenen, who was fired when Steve Cohen bought the team in November 2020, said he deferred to the team for any comment.

 Regan’s suit contends the team “has further harassed and discriminated” against him by “further decreases in salary, further denials of opportunities which he deserved, and even a reduction in housing allowance.”